Example Career: Health and Safety Engineers, Except Mining Safety Engineers and Inspectors

 - Mathematical Reasoning - The ability to choose the right mathematical methods or formulas to solve a problem.

-What Industrial Safety and Health Engineers Should Be Interested In
+What Health and Safety Engineers, Except Mining Safety Engineers and Inspectors Should Be Interested In

 - Investigative - Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.